wilkung/dsp/06-statistics.md

 How do frequentist and Bayesian statistics compare?

 >Frequentists use available data to estimate probabilities.
 Bayesians estimate probabilities by also using prior beliefs in addition to observed data.
-As new data arrives, Bayesians, update their probabilities, called posterior.
+As new data arrives, Bayesians update their probabilities, called posterior.
 Frequentists do not take their beliefs into account when estimating probabilities.

 ---